“The conference and training courses give me lots of opportunities to exchange ideas and network.” ~ Oliver Grownow

 Any recent IPROW course can run again given sufficient demand.
 This may be from national requests or you may wish to have a training day for your own authority staff, or to combine with neighbouring authorities for a course at your location.
 See the Local tab for more information.

-Contact Geri Coop firstname.lastname@example.org for more details on any of the courses listed below, to discuss options or register your interest in a course re-running.
+Contact Geri Coop firstname.lastname@example.org for more details on any of the courses listed below, to discuss options or register your interest in a course being repeated.